Balance beam: Scoring

-Apparatus specific rules
+Rules

-The gymnast may compete barefoot or wear special beam shoes if she so chooses.
+The gymnast may compete barefoot or wear special beam shoes if she chooses.
 She may also chalk her hands and/or feet for added stability on the apparatus.
 Small markings may also be placed on the beam.

-Once the exercise has started, the gymnast's coach may not spot her or interfere in any way.
-The only time the gymnast may be accompanied on the podium is in the case of a mount involving a springboard.
-In this instance, the coach may quickly step in to remove the springboard from the area.
+Once the exercise has started, the gymnast's coach may not spot her or interfere.
+The only time the gymnast may be accompanied on the podium is during a mount involving a springboard.
+In this instance, the coach may quickly remove the springboard from the area.

 In the event of a fall, once the athlete is on her feet, she has 10 seconds to remount the beam and continue the routine.
-If she does not return to the beam within this time limit, she is not permitted to continue.
+If she does not return to the beam within this time limit, she cannot continue.

 Under FIG rules, the maximum allowed time for a balance beam routine is 1:30 minutes.
-The routine is timed on the scoreboard timer, which is visible to both the gymnast and judges.
-In addition, a warning tone or bell is sounded 1:20 into the exercise.
-If the gymnast has not left the beam by 1:30, another bell is sounded, and a score deduction is incurred which is 0.1.
+The routine is timed on the scoreboard timer, visible to gymnasts and judges.
+In addition, a warning tone or bell is sounded at 1:20 into the exercise.
+If the gymnast has not left the beam by 1:30, another bell is sounded, and a score deduction is incurred, which is 0.1.